Dialectical Behavior Therapy (DBT) teaches patients that achieving two conflicting goals is possible.

 Like most therapy options, DBT isn’t for everybody.
 Some limitations face the utilization of such therapy approach for treating drug addiction, such as:

-- Failure to process past traumatic experiences that may be necessary for some patients to overcome.
+- Failure to process past traumatic experiences may be necessary for some patients to overcome.

 - Commitment requirements like homework and following strict boundaries.

-- The complexity of some skills might repel certain individuals who are unwilling to try.
+- The complexity of some skills might repel specific individuals who are unwilling to try.

 - Derivation from Eastern religious values may contradict some people’s beliefs.